fasyakhuza/MonoZtoLL/checkDoublePeak/README.md

 ```

-The output plot will be saved in "outputplot" directory
+The output histograms will be saved in "outputplot" directory